BLAHPR/xbox360iso/README.md

 # Xbox360ISO
 ### Anyone Can Make Changes As They See Fit.
-Like Change Stuff, Add Stuff, Re-Name Stuff, Dislike Stuff You Can Please Feel Free.
+Like Change Stuff, Add Stuff, Dislike Stuff You Can Please Feel Free.
 Latest exe Build (https://github.com/BLAHPR/xbox360iso/releases/latest)
 * Using UPX The Ultimate Packer for eXecutables (https://github.com/upx/upx)